Rule of inference: Modal logics

-Others
+Other systems

 The rules of inference in Aristotle's (384–322 BCE) logic have the form of syllogisms.

 Many other systems of logic have been proposed.
-One of the earliest systems is Aristotelian logic, according to which each statement is made up of two terms, a subject and a predicate, connected by a copula.
+In ancient Greece, one of the earliest systems was Aristotelian logic, according to which each statement is made up of two terms, a subject and a predicate, connected by a copula.
 For example, the statement "all humans are mortal" has the subject "all humans", the predicate "mortal", and the copula "is".
 All rules of inference in Aristotelian logic have the form of syllogisms, which consist of two premises and a conclusion.
 For instance, the Barbara rule of inference describes the validity of arguments of the form "All men are mortal.
 All Greeks are men.
 Therefore, all Greeks are mortal."
+The Nyaya school in ancient India also explored rules of inference in the form of syllogisms, such as the argument "All things which have smoke have fire.
+This hill has smoke.
+Therefore, this hill has fire."

 Second-order logic extends first-order logic by allowing quantifiers to apply to predicates in addition to singular terms.
 For example, to express that the individuals Adam ($a$) and Bianca ($b$) share a property, one can use the formula $\exists X (X(a) \land X(b))$.
 Second-order logic also comes with new rules of inference.
 (Note: An important difference between first-order and second-order logic is that second-order logic is incomplete, meaning that it is not possible to provide a finite set of rules of inference with which every theorem can be deduced.)
 For instance, one can infer $P(a)$ (Adam is a philosopher) from $\forall X X(a)$ (every property applies to Adam).